knightsUCF/CarRacing/Log.md

-# Lights

-We've completely neglected lights.
-We will want to take a look at some lighting tutorials.
-Of course we probably will not use post effects on mobile, but we don't suffer any major perfomance losses by lighting the scene. #TODO

 # Onto Character Selection

 Start with the asset pack to determine how they are doing the dragging.
 And diagram out anything here.